mattfriendly/WikiTracker/README.md

 *mysql-schema.sql*

-This schema is a database that should contain all of the necessary fields to interact with the FedEx Ship API.
+This schema contains all of the necessary fields to interact with the FedEx Ship API.